 Part D (Prescription Drug Plan) – Covers medications; offered by private insurers.

-This is: the minimum you have to do to avoid penalty.
+This is the minimum you have to do to avoid penalty.
+This option does not include any extra benefits.

 Part A (Hospital Insurance) – Covers hospital stays, skilled nursing, hospice, and some home health care (usually free if you worked 10+ years and paid Medicare taxes).